 Those scale models were launched at velocities of 4,300 to 6,600 miles per hour at a simulated altitude of more than 100,000 feet.

 Furthermore, these tests were carried out at Hypervelocity Ballistic Range G at Arnold Air Force Base in 1967.
-And the wind tunnel tests were done to substantiate reentry data.
+The wind tunnel tests were done to substantiate reentry data.

 Here is a PDF file showing all results from the Saturn V wind tunnel testing.
 A Supersonic and Hypersonic Aerodynamic Investigation of the Saturn IB.